 Happy Makarsankranti, Lohri, Pongal, Bihu.
 Wishing you always soar high, just like the Kites in the sky!

 So I went on a Chikki making spree – made 5 different kinds – not once had I ever tried making chikki ever, and it sure did test my patience, perseverance, dedication, and cooking skills (or lack there of).
 In the end, I had to wing it, adding this, and fixing that, as I went.
 It came out okay.
-If you are an expert, you need not look at this recipe, it’s not for you 🙂 But if you are a novice chikki maker like I am, join me in this journey and together we’ll make something close to chikki for sure!
+If you are a novice chikki maker like I am, join me in this journey and together we’ll make something close to chikki for sure!

-- Heat ghee in a non stick pan.
-Add crumbled jaggery, 1/4 cup water, and brown (or white) sugar.
+- Heat ghee or vegan alternative in a non stick pan.
+Add crumbled jaggery, ¼ cup water, and brown (or white) sugar.
 It’s ok to skip the sugar.
 Simmer on low heat for about 10 minutes, stirring as needed.
-Add 2 tablespoons of milk. keep stirring as needed, and simmer for another 5 minutes.
+Add 2 tablespoons of milk/nutmilk for vegan alternative, keep stirring as needed, and simmer for another 5 minutes.
 The jaggery mixture will caramelize into dark brown color.
 You know it’s done when you take a drop of that mixture and put it water and a ball forms instead of disintegrating.

 - Add the processed main ingredient to the above mixture and mix for 1-2 minutes.
 Turn off the heat.